monacolama/Password-Generator/README.md

 This python program generates random passwords of **14 characters long**, with 3 lowercase letters, 3 uppercase letters, 4 numbers and 4 symbols.

 After the password is generated, it is crypted and wrote in a file text.
-The cryptography method uses the symple Caesar Code, with an alphabetical key which gets translated into an integer number, the real key of the Code.
+The cryptography method uses the symple Caesar Cypher, with an alphabetical key which gets translated into an integer number, the real key of the Cypher.

 ## Cryptography method